hrlai/website/content/posts/2020-05-12-correction-factor/index.md

     \log \hat{Y} &= a + b \log (\log (X+1)) + \log{CF}.
 \end{align}

-Previously I \textit{wrongly} stated that the correction factor cannot be built into the log--log or exp equations for reporting, but this can actually be done.
+Previously I *wrongly* stated that the correction factor cannot be built into the log--log or exp equations for reporting, but this can actually be done.
 Rearranging the above we get:

 \begin{align}
     \log \hat{Y} &= (a + \log{CF}) + b \log (\log (X+1)) \\